poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 ## AudioLink

-- `Type`: **Checkbox**
+- `Type`: **Boolean**

 If enabled, activates AudioLink features and exposes AudioLink parameter controls for supported modules and effects.

 :::info
-When this feature activates, the following sections in Poiyomi Shaders will have their AudioLink properties exposed for you to use!
+When this feature activates, the following sections in Poiyomi Shaders will have their AudioLink properties exposed for you to use.
 Refer to each of their Documentation Entries for more information.
 - [Color Adjust](/docs/color-and-normals/color-adjust.md#hue-shift-audio-link)
 - [Alpha Options](/docs/color-and-normals/alpha-options.md#alpha-audio-link)
 - [Vertex Options](/docs/color-and-normals/vertex-options.md#audio-link)